NateWickstrom/feed-reader-demo/README.md

 feed-reader-demo
 ================

-This app demostaights basic app structure and functionallity for reading and displaying a network feed via a native Android application.
+This app demonstrates basic app structure and functionality for reading and displaying a network feed via a native Android application.

 ![Example Image][1]